We’ll help you rebrand your business.

 Target audiences, positioning and market share can all change during a product or companies lifecycle.
 What was once highly effective may now hold your company back, which means it’s branding needs to be updated to reach new target audiences.
 If you find yourself in this position, a brand audit may prove a worthwhile exercise.

-5. Reflecting a change in the type of products that you sell
+5. Reflecting a change in the type of products

 It could be that when starting out, your business offered a particular type of product or service and a brand was built around that, even its name might reflect this.
 But as your business grows, its product line and aspirations can grow too, which means its branding may need to be revisited to reflect these changes.